Brentwood Library Site

 The Brentwood Library Site (40WM210), also known as the Jarman Farm Site, is a Mississippian culture archaeological site located in the city of Brentwood, in Williamson County, Tennessee.
 The substantial town was occupied during Regional Period IV of the local Mississippian chronology, and there was an associated burial ground, where nearly 50 stone box graves have been found.
-Artifacts from the site have been radiocarbon dated to between 1298 to 1465 CE.
+Artifacts from the site have been radiocarbon dated to between 1298 and 1465 CE.
 These include several types of Mississippian pottery, with Beckwith Incised found in the highest number.

 Excavations

 The Brentwood Library Site is located on a low ridge next to the Harpeth River and a small spring-fed creek.
 The site was first mentioned by Frederic Ward Putnam as part of a Harvard Peabody Museum Expedition in 1882, but the exact location was not mentioned.
 Putnam excavated forty-eight stone box graves at the site.
 At least one example of a Nashville style shell gorget was found by Putnam during his excavations of an infant's grave, along with a notched-rim bowl, a human effigy-hooded bottle, and eight marine shell beads.

 The site was essentially forgotten until 1997, when construction for the new Brentwood library uncovered remains of a substantial Mississippian town and associated burial area.
 Professional archeological excavations were undertaken at the site to document these finds.